-Law Clinical Opportunities
+Law Clinical and Internship Opportunities

-After the first year of study, students are encouraged to obtain practical experience at John F. Kennedy University College of Law's law clinics (see below) or through placement with government agencies, public interest firms/clinics or private law firms.
+After the first year of study, students are encouraged to obtain practical experience at John F. Kennedy University College of Law's law clinics or through placement with government agencies, public interest firms/clinics or private law firms.
 During this experience, students engage in a wide array of legal activities and experiential learning - legal research, drafting legal documents, client and witness interviewing, and trial preparation.
 Participation is for academic credit.

 Housing Advocacy Clinic